 Unplug televisions, monitors, routers, game consoles, smart phone chargers and more to reduce wasteful energy consumption.
 But remember, it is worthwhile to keep DVRs and similar items plugged in to not miss their automatic background features.

-For even more tips on how to use appliances safely, or to call a local appliance repair service, please contact Grapevine Appliance Repair.
+For even more tips on how to use appliances safely, or to call a local appliance repair service, please contact Valor Appliance Repair.
 Our repairmen can repair all popular household appliances!

 Appliance Repair Cost